yuanxiongbear/bc_election_turnout/doc/bc_election_turnout_report.md

 To answer this question, we have used two publicly available data sets from the BC government; [provincial voter participation](https://catalogue.data.gov.bc.ca/dataset/6d9db663-8c30-43ec-922b-d541d22e634f/resource/646530d4-078c-4815-8452-c75639962bb4)
-(2018a) and [provincial voting results](https://catalogue.data.gov.bc.ca/dataset/44914a35-de9a-4830-ac48-870001ef8935/resource/fb40239e-b718-4a79-b18f-7a62139d9792)
+(Elections BC 2018a) and [provincial voting results](https://catalogue.data.gov.bc.ca/dataset/44914a35-de9a-4830-ac48-870001ef8935/resource/fb40239e-b718-4a79-b18f-7a62139d9792)
-(2018b).
+(Elections BC 2018b).
 These are referred to as pvp and pvr respectively throughout the project repository.
 More details about the data can be found in the “Data” section of this report.
 These data sets give us the opportunity to investigate the relation between the share difference in votes between the winner and the runner-up and the turn out at different electoral districts for several years.

 Subsequently, we investigate the relationship between the following two